naturalis/kiore-project/README.md

 ____

-### Summary of Methods
+### Methods

-Method for NeighborNet network in SplitsTree

-1. I created a Phylip (.phy) file in R using the "NeighborNet_Teebuilding" script on the kiore-project Git Repository.
-	References: Felsenstein, J. (2005).
-PHYLIP (Phylogeny Inference Package) (3.6).
-Distributed by the author. https://evolution.genetics.washington.edu/phylip.html
-2. I downloaded and installed SplitsTree4
-	Reference: Huson, D. H., & Bryant, D. (2006).
-Application of Phylogenetic Networks in Evolutionary Studies.
-Molecular Biology and Evolution, 23(2), 254–267. https://doi.org/10.1093/molbev/msj030
-2. Opened the .phy file in SplitsTree, selected "protein" when promted the data type (to allow for more symbols than just ATCG)
-3. Saved as .nex file
-	Reference: Maddison DR, Swofford DL, and Maddison WP (1997).
-NEXUS: An extensible file format for systematic information.
-Syst Biol 46:590-621
-4. Opened .nex file in text viewer, scrolled to line 382 "datatype = protein" and replaced protein with "dna", and then removed all lines after line 2239 "End CHARACTERS".
-Saved.
-5. Re-opened in SplitsTree.
-Under "Distances", selected HKY85 (which now works), and empirical frequencies.
-6. Exported the NeighborNet tree as an image and exported the distance matrix as a tab-delimited text file for use in Mantel test later.
-	Reference: Bryant, D., & Moulton, V. (2004).
-Neighbor-Net: An Agglomerative Method for the Construction of Phylogenetic Networks.
-Molecular Biology and Evolution, 21(2), 255–265. https://doi.org/10.1093/molbev/msh018
-7. Opened the exported genetic distances text file and deleted the "distances as column vector" section at the bottom of the file, as well as the title.
+#### Cleaning the raw data
+Using RStudio

+#### Reviewing the half-clean data
+Using PGDSpider, Arlequin and STRUCTURE

 Method for Hardy-Weinberg Analysis and Structure analysis using programs PGDSpider, Arlequin and STRUCTURE

 1. I Cleaned up and reformatted the dataset in RStudio to a CONVERT file format (c.f.
-Data_cleanup script kiore-project repository)
+Data_cleanup script)
 	Reference: Glaubitz J.C.
 (2004) CONVERT: A user-friendly program to reformat diploid genotypic data for commonly used population genetic software packages.
 Molecular Ecology Notes 4: 309-310.
 2. Downloaded PGDSpider version 2.1.1.5 (May 2018)
 	Reference: Lischer HEL and Excoffier L (2012) PGDSpider: An automated data conversion tool for connecting population genetics and genomics programs.
 Bioinformatics 28: 298-299.